Headlight flashing: United States

 In the United States, although the legality of headlight flashing varies from state to state, a federal court ruled that flashing headlights was a constitutionally protected form of speech, issuing an injunction prohibiting a police department from citing or prosecuting drivers who flash their lights to warn of radar and speed traps.
 On 23 April 2019, another court ruled that headlight flashing may be protected by the First Amendment.
 Two state circuit courts have also ruled that headlight flashing is protected activity.

 Some states consider that drivers have a First Amendment right to flash their headlights.
-In other states, law enforcement officers give citations for headlight flashing under three types of laws: (1) laws prohibiting a person from obstructing a police investigation, (2) laws prohibiting a person from having flashing lights on their vehicle, and (3) laws prohibiting shining a vehicle's high beams at oncoming traffic.
+In other states, law enforcement officers may give citations for headlight flashing under laws prohibiting a person from obstructing a police investigation, laws prohibiting a person from having flashing lights on their vehicle, or laws prohibiting shining a vehicle's high beams at oncoming traffic.
 The specific language of each law varies by state along with courts' holdings on whether their respective laws prohibit headlight flashing.
-Additionally, although not legally binding, the state driver's manual of some states suggests flashing high beams under specific scenarios (e.g. if an oncoming vehicle is using its high beams, driver's manuals suggest a motorist flash his or her high beams momentarily).
+Additionally, although not legally binding, the state driver's manual of some states suggests flashing high beams under specific scenarios (e.g., if an oncoming vehicle is using its high beams, driver's manuals suggest a motorist flash his or her high beams momentarily).